|

 you based on the position that going to parties does

 mean that you don’t read books, beat him in the argument.
-If someone starts a fight
+If

 with you based on